-The word "elementary" refers to and is a trademark of elementary, Inc. elementary is always lower-case, even when beginning sentences such as this.
-It is also used along with product names (i.e. “elementary OS”) to refer to a specific product of elementary.
+The word elementary is a trademark of elementary, Inc. to refer to the company itself.
+It is always lower-case, even when beginning sentences.
+It may also be used along with product names (i.e. “elementary OS”) to refer to a specific product of elementary, Inc.

-elementary owns two marks: the “elementary” logotype and the “e” logomark.
-Both are considered trademarks and represent elementary—the company—and its products.
+elementary, Inc. claims two marks: the “elementary” logotype and the “e” logomark.
+Both are considered trademarks and represent elementary, Inc.

 Both should be used with the following in mind:

-The logotype is to be used when space allows to refer to elementary the company.
-It can be used before a product name to refer to a specific product of elementary.
+The logotype is to be used when space allows to refer to elementary, Inc., or it can be used before a product name to refer to a specific product of elementary, Inc.

 The logotype should always be used under the following guidelines:

-The “e” logomark is to be used to refer to elementary the company when space is constrained or a square ratio is required.
+The “e” logomark is to be used to refer to elementary, Inc. when space is constrained or a square ratio is required.

 For web and print, we use Raleway for headings and Open Sans for body copy.
 For code blocks, we use Roboto Mono.

-We encourage third party developers creating products for elementary OS to adopt certain elements of the elementary brand to achieve consistency:
+We invite third-party developers creating products for elementary OS to adopt certain elements of the elementary brand for consistency: